If you’ve already tried Delta-8 THC you know how similar, yet different, it is from cannabis. However, there are still

-Here is our list of 5 facts about Delta 8 THC :
+Here is our list of five facts about Delta 8 THC :

 This one is fairly obvious; we all know that THC is the active ingredient in cannabis that gets you high.
 What you may not have known is that hemp also possesses THC in small amounts.
 We extract the THC from hemp and use the 8th carbon bond instead of the 9th.
-The reason why we do this is because Delta 9 THC is not permitted under the Farm Bill; however, Delta 8 THC is.
+The reason why we do this is that Delta-9 THC is not permitted under the Farm Bill; however, Delta-8 THC is.
 So we use this specific hemp extract to make our products.
-Although you could use the cannabis plant to get the same results – government restrictions prohibit cannabis from being used.
-The cannabis plant produces a higher number of Delta 9 THC which is against federal law.
+Although you could use the cannabis plant to get the same results, government restrictions prohibit cannabis from being used.
+The cannabis plant produces a higher number of Delta-9 THC, which is against federal law.

 THIS IS NOT A NEW PRODUCT